Dawood-Sheikh/Credit-card-fraud-detection-project/README.md

 # Credit-card-fraud-detection-project

 #### *Context*
-Project about anomaly detection in credit card transactions using Azure Machine learning.
+This project about anomaly detection in credit card transactions using Azure Machine learning.

 #### *Primary Azure Technology used:*
 1. AI + Machine Learning